openvstorage/ovs-documentation/Administration/README.md

 - [Using the API](usingtheapi/README.md)
 - [Using the CLI](usingthecli/README.md)

-To configure Open vStorage in detail, have a look at the different [config files](Configs/README.md).

 Under [services](Services/README.md) you get an overview of the different services which are running in an Open vStorage cluster.